praneeth6116/praneeth6116.github.io/README.md

-this is my website do with the help of github pages and jekly
+This is my website done with the help of github pages and jekyll